• Skip to primary navigation

 Dietitian Tip

-And here's a time-saving tip!
-If you have a high-speed blender (I used a Vitamix), it will pulverize the skin of an apple, so there is no need to peel it first.
-By not peeling the apple, you are saving time and increasing the fiber content of the smoothie.
+Tip 2 If you have a high-speed blender (I used a Vitamix), it will pulverize the skin of an apple, so there is no need to peel it first.
+By not peeling the apple, you are saving time and adding extra fiber to the smoothie.

 Ingredient Notes

-• Baby Spinach Provides a good source of iron, folate, potassium, various vitamins, and phytonutrients.
+• Baby Spinach Use fresh spinach.
+I suppose you can use frozen spinach, but I've never tried it.
+Spinach is a good source of various vitamins, minerals, and phytonutrients.
 Spinach also contains a small amount of protein.

 • Frozen mango Frozen mango chunks can be found in the freezer section of most grocery stores.
 Mango is a stone fruit and is typically very sweet.
 Mangos are high in fiber, vitamin C, and vitamin A.